Academic Standing Policies

 A student on academic probation who has not met the terms of probation will be subject to academic dismissal from the university for a minimum of one semester and a summer.
 A student whose term GPA falls below 1.0 or earns less than 6 credits may be dismissed without having been on academic probation the previous semester.

-When a student is dismissed from the university, several university offices are notified and several important consequences follow.
+When a student is dismissed from the university, several offices are notified, and there are important consequences, as follows:

-- Registrar’s Office: cancels the student’s registration for the next semester and authorizes a refund of tuition paid for that semester;
+- Registrar’s Office: cancels the student’s registration for the next semester, and authorizes a refund of tuition paid for that semester (in accordance with policy);

 - Office of Student Financial Services: suspends financial aid and work-study aid to the student;